kod1ngclub/mycss/README.md

 - `outline`
   - no outline
-  - Even on focus, no outline
+  - even on focus, no outline